m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 ![image](https://user-images.githubusercontent.com/16122365/235882256-9bcede44-0195-4de9-a675-a07658f452cb.png)

-8. Grab the page ID of your Notion page by hitting the share button and copying the link into an editor of choice
+8. Grab the parent page ID of your Notion page by hitting the share button and copying the link into an editor of choice

 ![image](https://user-images.githubusercontent.com/16122365/235883290-086ad4f6-77d4-48e4-b485-e2aad1f72f06.png)